-Memorial Day Best Poems & Prayers for Kids 2020: Memorial day is the day which touches the heart of any person who have even a single person of feeling for his country.
+Memorial Day Best Poems & Prayers for Kids 2021: Memorial day is the day that touches the heart of any person who has even a single person of feeling for his country.
 It is a day in which we remember the ones who gave their lives on battle-field just to protect us.
 I wonder how different the world would be today if they were not there for us.

-Memorial day 2020 has come to mean in the start of summer and to be exact b/w 25th – 31st May, a period for picnics and grills, and an occasion to accumulate around the family.
+Memorial day 2021 has come to mean in the start of summer and to be exact b/w 25th – 31st May, a period for picnics and grills, and an occasion to accumulate around the family.
 That feeling of happiness and joy is because of the sacrifice made by men and women, who have battled for the opportunities and freedoms Americans hold today.
-Memorial day is a period to recollect that the American lifestyle is not shoddy yet rather has been acquired by the lives and blood of such a large number of veterans who have sacrificed their life for us.
+Memorial Day is a period to recollect that the American lifestyle is not shoddy yet rather has been acquired by the lives and blood of such a large number of veterans who have sacrificed their lives for us.

-So now let us begin with telling you guys some of the amazing poems which you can use on this memorial day.
+So now let us begin by telling you guys some of the amazing poems which you can use on this memorial day.
 Poems are composed by C W Johnson.

 We walked among the crosses Where our fallen soldiers lay.
 And listened to the bugle As TAPS began to play.
 The Chaplin led a prayer We stood with heads bowed low.
 And I thought of fallen comrades I had known so long ago.
 They came from every city Across this fertile land.
 That we might live in freedom.
 They lie here ‘neath the sand.
 I felt a little guilty My sacrifice was small.
 I only lost a little time But these men lost their all.
 Now the services are over For this Memorial Day.
 To the names upon these crosses I just want to say, Thanks for what you’ve given No one could ask for more.
 May you rest with God in heaven From now through evermore.